 Earlier, Raja was at Citigroup for 15 years holding a number of leadership roles, including Global Chief Marketing Officer, Cards and Payments, where he was responsible for transforming the credit card business model and strategies.
 Raja served as Chairman and CEO, Diners Club North America from 2004 to 2006.
 He also served as head of credit cards for Citi’s Europe, Middle East and Africa (EMEA) region and head of all consumer asset products for Western Europe.
 Prior to Citigroup, Raja spent 7 years with Unilever in sales and product management roles.
 He started his career with Asian Paints in India.

 Raja has a Master of Business Administration degree from the Indian Institute of Management, Bangalore, India, and a Bachelor of Technology degree in Chemical Engineering from Osmania University in Hyderabad, India.
 He also holds a patent in the consumer packaged goods space.
 Raja is married and has two sons.

 Humam Sakhnini '01

-Chief Financial Officer, King Digital Entertainment, Ltd.
+President, King Digital Entertainment, Ltd.